-When Professor Cassie Majetic was a child, she wanted to be a writer or a book editor.
+When Cassie Majetic was a child, she wanted to be a writer or a book editor.
 Yet somewhere along the way she rewrote her own story, becoming an award-winning biologist.
-“When I entered middle school, I started to learn more about the environment and became fascinated by biology,” explains Majetic.
+“When I entered middle school, I started to learn more about the environment and became fascinated by biology,” explains Majetic, an assistant professor in biology.
 “By the time I was a junior in high school, I knew I wanted to study life on Earth and how organisms interact.”

-Majetic is in her first year at Saint Mary’s as an assistant professor in the biology department.
-She teaches courses in environmental science/biology, evolution, and botany.
+Majetic teaches courses in environmental science/biology, evolution, and botany.
 Her research focuses on the evolution of floral odor, biochemical connections between floral odor and floral color, and pollination biology.
 Majetic was recently awarded the 2009 Haldane Prize for the best paper by a young author in the journal, Functional Ecology for her paper, The sweet smell of success: Floral scent affects pollinator attraction and seed fitness in Hesperis matronalis.
 “I am very honored and humbled to receive the Haldane Prize from the British Ecological Society,” says Majetic.
 “Their recognition of my work is very exciting.
 The prize is named for a well-known British biologist, and to be associated in any way with his legacy is truly thrilling.”

 Majetic's fascination with biology has helped to guide her philosophy as a professor.
 “My goal is to show my students how amazing, exciting, and enjoyable learning science can be.
 It’s not just rote memorization, it’s about really learning how the natural world works.”
 In addition to her previous teaching experience at other colleges, Majetic says a two-year teaching fellowship in graduate school enhanced her teaching ability.
 Of her experience in working with Kindergarten through 3rd grade teachers in developing a curriculum, she says, “Learning how to talk with first-graders about physics will definitely help you understand how to teach.
 I also believe that my research has helped my teaching abilities—presenting scientific concepts at conferences and to non-scientists is great training for the classroom.”